lagatmark/Hotel-management-system-/README.md

 # Hotel-management-system-
  Hotel management project provides room booking, staff management and other necessary hotel management features.
 The system allows the manager to post available rooms in the system.
 Customers can view and book room online.
 Admin has the power of either approving or disapproving the customer's booking request.
  # tools
- vs code
+ vs code,

- xamp
+ xamp,

  browser(chrome)
  # languages
- html
+ html,

- css
+ css,

- JavaScript
+ JavaScript ,

  php